How to Seamlessly Transition to Remote Work

 Long before the word COVID-19 was in the news, Aptera started hiring remote developers and implemented a remote-first mentality.
 Because of this change, our teams were uniquely qualified for the complete shift to remote work – including our in-office staff.

 While we’ve made the transition to remote work as seamless as possible, we understand this isn’t the case for every team.
 It can be tough to completely change your work routine overnight.
-To help teams and businesses who may be struggling, we outlined how we’ve made the transition, tips we’ve learned along the way, and how you can help your team navigate these strange times.
+To help teams and businesses who may be struggling, we outlined how we’ve made the transition, tips we’ve learn along the way, and how you can help your team navigate these strange times.

 Implement a Remote-First Mentality